SabinaRasheed/Karatsuba-Algorithm-Visualization/README.md

 - Recursive tree visualization
 - Zoom controls (In, Out, Reset)

 **Note:** When the Karatsuba algorithm runs, the recursive tree visualization may extend beyond the visible area.
-If no result appears, try scrolling horizontally — the output might be rendered off-screen.
+If no result appears, try scrolling horizontally to see the output because it might be rendered off-screen.